twvacek/glmToJava/README.md

 into a Java class is trivial, this eases the translation for large numbers of predictors (e.g., with an lasso/ridge/elastic net model) and will automatically set up the correct link functions.  <br />

-Compared to wtcooper/glmToJava, this code generates callback methods getClasses() and getFeatureNames() that define the expected order of the outputs and inputs (respectively).
+Compared to wtcooper/glmToJava, this code generates callback methods getClassNames() and getFeatureNames() that define the expected order of the outputs and inputs (respectively).
 In particular, this saves time and effort in that, Rather than building up the features array manually, one can fetch the values from a dictionary.
 This code also handles intercepts differently.